Sunday, November 24, 2024

 Ask Them

-Keeping The Same System
+Keeping the Same System

 A) Activities

-• Writing emails & Web Browsing
+• Email and Web Browsing

 • Banking